Shicheng-Guo/m6Asnp/README.md

 ```
 Timeline:

+* 2020/01/14: In order to have a better manhattan plot, I think we can collect all the SNPs not only in UTR5 regions.
 * 2020/01/14: we identifined [6 genes](extdata/colon/colon.tcga.pancancer.chol.pick.rnaseq.dmg.smdos.hr.csv) for thyroid cancer based on m6A-eQTL-DGE-OS analysis
 * 2020/01/13: we identifined [5 genes, ACSM5, CDC123](./extdata/thyroid) for thyroid cancer based on m6A-eQTL-DGE-OS analysis
 * 2020/01/12: the [pick.R](pick.R) were built for all cancer or other disease m6A-eQTL picks analysis